Treeosix Cypress Hills (Southwest Saskatchewan):

 The purpose of this early arrival is to allow time to read, understand, and sign our waiver.
 By signing our waiver, you will waive your right to sue us and exercise other legal rights.
 All participants under the age of 18 years old must also have their waiver signed by a parent or legal guardian at the time of arrival.

-You can fill out our waiver online by clicking the “Sign Our Waiver” button at the bottom right of our website.
+You can fill out our waiver online by clicking the “Sign Our Waiver” button at the on our website.
+This is by far the most convenient way for us to find your waivers upon arrival.

-OR if you would prefer to download and complete a paper version, you can do so below!
+OR if you would prefer to download and complete a paper version here you go: http://www.treeosix.com/assets/participant-waiver.pdf

 Yes, we have washroom facilities available for our guests and visitors.
 At Treeosix Cypress Hills, our washrooms are not universally accessible.
 However, they do have some pretty amazing murals painted on the walls.
 At Treeosix Elk Ridge, we have one universally accessible washroom available in addition to our other washroom facilities.